Citation, DOI, disclosures and article data

 the enhancement pattern is typically homogeneous.
 However, they can have a variable enhancement pattern that, in part, depends on the amount of hemorrhage present

 Treatment and prognosis

-Myxopapillary ependymomas are generally slow-growing and benign.
+Myxopapillary ependymomas are generally slow-growing but are considered WHO grade 2 tumors 13.
 Occasionally, CSF dissemination occurs and multiple lesions are seen in 14-43% cases 4.
-Some sacral lesions are locally aggressive and metastasize to lymph nodes, lung, and bone.
+Some sacral lesions are locally aggressive and metastasize to lymph nodes, lungs, and bone.
 Aggressive behavior is more commonly seen in children 9.